 Pleasant, upbeat, and playful

 This seems obvious, but people like fun.
-So being The Fun Brand is a pretty good spot, if it makes sense for your business.
+So being The Fun Brand is a pretty good place to be, if it makes sense for your business.

 Take Target, as one brand voice for example.
 If you’ve ever seen one of their commercials, you probably already know what I’m talking about.
 There’s an energy to them—a bounce, a pep that gets you excited.
 It’s like you’re getting ready for a party, only it’s at a mid-level retail chain.
 It sets them apart from the competition—mostly chains that may offer lower prices than Target, but sacrifice a quality experience in the process.
 If you’re looking for a couple of towels, a gallon of milk, and a toy for your kid, but you want to have a good time shopping for them, the poppy verve of Target’s brand might just pull you in.

 Obviously, this kind of brand voice would also work for candy, and Skittles pulls it off well.
 They sometimes tend to drift into slightly weirder territory—like some other brand we’ll discuss in a bit—but it’s always a playful weird.
 One thing that definitely comes through everywhere in the Skittles brand is their rainbow motif.